VkumarStack/ECEM116C_Notes/Microarchitecture_Design.md

 ### Datapath: ALU
 - The **ALU** performs arithmetic operations on two operands (register-register or register-immediate)
 - ![ALU](./Images/ALU.png)
-  - The 4-bit `ALU ope` controll signal is used to identify which specific ALU operation is to be performed (i.e. addition vs. and vs. or vs. etc.)
+  - The 4-bit `ALU ope` control signal is used to identify which specific ALU operation is to be performed (i.e. addition vs. and vs. or vs. etc.)
   - Since immediates are stored in the instruction itself, all 32-bits of the instruction are loaded into an Immediate Generator and the proper immediate is parsed
     - The sixth bit of the opcode is 0 for data transfer instructions and 1 for conditional branches
     - The fifth bit of the opcode is 0 for load instructions and 1 for store instructions